niteshbalusu11/libtor/README.md

 - Run `direnv allow` to allow direnv to load the nix environment
 - If you want to install xcode and xcode command line tools, simply run `setup-ios-env`.

-### Note
-- One retarded thing is that, rust adds a prefix `lib` to the library name, so the final library name is `liblibtor.dylib` and `liblibtor.so`.

 ```
 # Build Android
 build-android